HOME |

-HOME | U-PICK APPLE ORCHARDS
+U-PICK APPLE ORCHARDS |

 If you support local consider this article a clarion call to take action.
-The 2021 apple season could best be described as the culmination of many unwelcome circumstances.
+The 2025 apple season

 The convergence of climatic events that impacted the apple growers this year has really changed thinking says The WAGA Executive Director.
 At the end of the season the association's board as well as orchard owners will get to get together to discuss how to adjust to impacts of climate change.
 One idea under consideration is the use of cover crops, growing fruit bushes or other edibles between the apple trees.